bbzfc/bbzfc/docs/bbzfc_specs/simplified_server_schema.md

 ---

-If the whole **Battle Portal** idea is to grandiose for you, and you just want to play with a few friends on a LAN, the **bbzfc** project will provide simplified installation scheme to minimize the burden on a PC.
+If the whole **Battle Portal** idea is too grandiose for you, and you just want to play with a few friends on a LAN, the **bbzfc** project will provide simplified installation scheme to minimize the burden on a PC.
 The simplified schema will not include: